 You’ll learn how well you’re really doing in each of these important areas, as well as how you could improve your performance, driving more leads and sales at lower costs.

-In 2011, we created the AdWords Performance Grader to help advertisers audit and analyze their Google AdWords accounts.
-We recently passed a pretty big milestone: The AdWords Performance Grader has been used to audit AdWords accounts representing over $3 billion in collective advertising spend.
+In 2011, we created the Google Ads Performance Grader to help advertisers audit and analyze their Google Ads (AdWords) accounts.
+We recently passed a pretty big milestone: The Performance Grader has been used to audit Google Ads accounts representing over $3 billion in collective advertising spend.
 That’s an incredible amount of insight and analysis that we’ve offered to advertisers around the world, all for free.
 Now, we’ve taken all that rich data and used it to improve the Grader.
-The newly relaunched AdWords Grader includes new features and functionality that make it even more valuable to busy marketers and small businesses.
+The newly relaunched Google Ads Grader includes new features and functionality that make it even more valuable to busy marketers and small businesses.
 The improvements include:

-In addition to a full report of your current AdWords account performance, you’ll get actionable tips on how you can improve your score.
-These best practices for AdWords account management include:
+In addition to a full report of your current Google Ads account performance, you’ll get actionable tips on how you can improve your score.
+These best practices for Google Ads (AdWords) account management include:

-Are you following these all-important best practices in your own AdWords campaigns?
+Are you following these all-important best practices in your own Google advertising campaigns?
 Or do you only think you are?

-Google AdWords is Google’s pay-per-click (PPC) advertising platform that enables business to create ad campaigns on Google properties.
+Google AdWords, recently rebranded as Google Ads, is Google’s pay-per-click (PPC) advertising platform that enables business to create ad campaigns on Google properties.

 The prevalence of your advertisements appearing depends on which keywords and match types you select.
 WordStream offers a number of free keyword tools that can assist in your PPC keyword research, as well as informative, free white papers on topics such as AdWords match types.

-While a number of factors determine a successful Google AdWords campaign, much can be achieved by focusing on:
+While a number of factors determine a successful Google Ads campaign, much can be achieved by focusing on:

-- Relevance - Crafting relevant AdWords keyword lists, tight AdWords keyword groups, and proper ad text.
+Relevance - Crafting relevant AdWords keyword lists, tight keyword groups, and proper ad text.

-Relevance & Quality Score also play a role in the Google Display Network where AdSense technologies are used to figure out what ads to show on what pages through-out the Google display networks
+Relevance & Quality Score also play a role in the Google Display Network where AdSense technologies are used to figure out what ads to show on what pages throughout the Google display network.

 Can I Do Pay Per Click Advertising By Myself?